 To assess how many emails you should send per month, ask yourself and your team two important questions:

 - How many emails do we have the bandwidth to send?

 - What do we actually have to communicate with our supporters?

-You want your nonprofit’s brand to be associated with value in the eyes of your email subscribers.
+You want your nonprofit’s brand to be considered valuable in the eyes of your email subscribers.
 They should see your name in their inbox and be excited!
-That means only sending an email when you have something to really say — whether it be a meaningful update, a heartfelt thank you, or an urgent appeal.
+That means only sending an email when you have important to say, whether it be a meaningful update, a heartfelt thank you, or an urgent appeal.

 Nonprofit Email Marketing Best Practices

 Good emails have the potential to acquire new donors, inspire existing ones, and even re-engage lapsed supporters.
 But, for an email to work, you’ll need to have a firm grasp on some basic strategies.